wildfauve/job_tutorial/README.md

 cluster_id = "0914-001041-jbnfazlx"
 ```

 First we need to create the job.
-This will give us a unique job-id, which the CLI will write to `infra.toml`.
-We build the version `0.1.0` version of our project first (we only have to do this on create.
-The `build-deploy` command will both build and deploy.
-Then create our job with the infra CLI.
+The `create-job` command will both build the project into a Wheel file and deploy it to the cluster  This will give us a unique job-id, which the CLI will write to `infra.toml`.
+The `build-deploy` command is used to update an existing job.
+First, we're create our job with the infra CLI.

 ```shell
 poetry build